spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 - `blank` (Block List, Max: 1) DataVolumeSourceBlank provides the parameters to create a Data Volume from an empty source. (see [below for nested schema](#nestedblock--spec--data_volume_templates--spec--source--blank))
 - `http` (Block List, Max: 1) DataVolumeSourceHTTP provides the parameters to create a Data Volume from an HTTP source. (see [below for nested schema](#nestedblock--spec--data_volume_templates--spec--source--http))
 - `pvc` (Block List, Max: 1) DataVolumeSourcePVC provides the parameters to create a Data Volume from an existing PVC. (see [below for nested schema](#nestedblock--spec--data_volume_templates--spec--source--pvc))
+- `registry` (Block List, Max: 1) DataVolumeSourceRegistry provides the parameters to create a Data Volume from an existing PVC. (see [below for nested schema](#nestedblock--spec--data_volume_templates--spec--source--registry))

 <a id="nestedblock--spec--data_volume_templates--spec--source--blank"></a>
 ### Nested Schema for `spec.data_volume_templates.spec.source.blank`